 - Set SMART goals, develop a strategic plan for each network, then create a tactical plan on how you’re going to implement the strategy.

-- Blogging at 2-3 times a week.
+- Blog at least 2-3 times a week.
 It’s the fresh relevant content that Google is looking for.
 Blogging less often than once a week makes your website stagnant and Google will ignore you.
-There are several free tools to automate sharing of content.
+Moreover, there are several free tools to automate sharing of content.
 I can show you how they work.

 What about ROI?
 When do I see the return on investment?